 Services / Roads 8 Main Service: Water: Yes: No: Electricity: Yes: No: Gas: Yes: No: Yes: Drainage: No: For comments on non-mains services, see section 15.
 8a.
 Heating: Gas fired boiler.
 9. Roads - assumed adopted (If no see section 15.
 General Remarks) Yes: No: General Condition 10.
 Essential Repairs - comments confined to defects which would materially affect the property and/or value/suitably for mortgage purposes.
 None significant apparent.
 Retention: No: Yes: Retention amount: 11.
 Subsidence, Settlement and Landslip: No obvious evidence of significant movement noted within the limitations of my inspection.
-12. General Condition: The property appeared to be in a condition generally consistent with its age and type.
-Some items of repair and maintenance are required, however.
+12. General Condition:

+The property appeared to be in a condition generally consistent with its age and type.
+No adverse issues were apparent, based on limitations, which would have an impact upon value or security.